I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfwmi/nf-wdfwmi-wdfwmiinstancefireevent.md

 The driver should place its event-specific data, if any, in the buffer that the <i>EventData</i> parameter points to.
 The framework adds all of the necessary WMI header information.

 For more information about the <b>WdfWmiInstanceFireEvent</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/supporting-wmi-in-kmdf-drivers">Supporting WMI in Framework-Based Drivers</a>.

-The following code example sends a WMI event to WMI clients.

 ## Requirements
 | &nbsp; | &nbsp; |